Miami Medicare & Medicaid Fraud Attorney

 - Knowing of an overpayment and not reporting and returning the overpayment

 The OIG can also seek CMPs ranging from $2,000 per individual to three times the amount of payments made to the alleged offender for payments made, directly or indirectly, to induce reduction or limitation of services.

-If you believe that you could be under investigation or you were already arrested for a Medicare or Medicaid fraud crime in Miami-Dade County, it is in your best interest to immediately retain legal counsel.
-The Hoffman Firm represents individuals in communities all over South Florida, including Miami Beach, Coral Gables, Homestead, Hialeah, Doral, Aventura, North Miami, South Miami, Key Biscayne, and several others.
+If you believe that you could be under investigation or you were already arrested for a Medicare or Medicaid fraud crime in Miami-Dade or Broward County, it is in your best interest to immediately retain legal counsel.
+The Hoffman Firm represents individuals in communities all over South Florida, including Miami Beach, Coral Gables, Homestead, Hialeah, Doral, Aventura, North Miami, South Miami, Key Biscayne, Fort Lauderdale, and several others.

-Evan A. Hoffman is an experienced criminal defense attorney in Miami who can work to help you achieve the most favorable outcome to your case that results in the fewest possible consequences.
-He can review your case and discuss all of your legal options when you call (305) 249-0090 or fill out an online contact form to schedule a free initial consultation.
+Evan Hoffman is an experienced Medicare/Medicaid fraud defense attorney in Miami who can work to help you achieve the most favorable outcome to your case.

 Fight for your best possible outcome by calling (305) 928-1669 now.
 Call 954-737-3004 if you are in Broward County.